 What this Citadel Water Pot will do is make something you already do a tad bit better, which is rinse your brushes and clean them thoroughly.

 Will it be less effort than your conventional “mug” or whatever system you have to rinse off your brushes?
+You can take a look at other paint brush rinse cups here.
 For me, I kind of noticed it being easier and at least comforting to know I’m not hurting my brushes because I’m using the built-in grooves/texture to agitate the bristles instead of my oftentimes too vigorous efforts on a regular mug.
 This might be enough of a reason to pay for the price of admission.

 If you add up all the features, the anti-tipping, the cleaning grooves, the brush holder, the fine-tip maker, and the aesthetics (it feels good on your desk), then for a few dollars (the price of a standard Citadel brush), the Citadel Water Post is worth it.